 This retreat is a combo of soaking-relaxing, body movement, and profound health teachings & education.
 Hot Springs is an awesome spot to just hang out, slow down, and soak, heal, detoxify, rest and rejuvenate.
-To assist your healing, we will lead daily slow flow body movement classes, lead some prayerful meditations, teach a healthy food and nutrition workshop, a detoxification workshop, a healing class, while still leaving time for the precious hot springs soaks (either right in your own tub in your room, or in the town springs).
+To assist your healing, we will lead daily slow flow body movement classes, lead some prayerful meditations, teach a healthy food and nutrition workshop, a detoxification workshop, a healing class, while still leaving time for the precious hot springs soaks (either right in our own tubs at Sophia, or in the local springs around town).

 For those who want to “do” a bit more, we will also take a one hour drive to the Bison Range.
 There is also a short but steep hike for a view of Hot Springs (3 miles round trip).

 What about Food?